 Verger Hemmingford is the creative and innovative cidery recognized by all for the high quality of its ciders.

-The estate has existed since 1994 and has become known as La Face Cachée de la Pomme, the birth place of ice cider in the world.
+The estate has existed since 1994 and has become known as La Face Cachée de la Pomme, known as the birth place of ice cider in the world.

 The founding couple are still present and deeply rooted in the local terroir of Quebec and contemporary life.

 Verger Hemmingford grows its own apples, processes, cans and bottles on site.

 LE CIDRE ciders are authentic Quebec products, from artisanal production, vegan,